 Scalable Nanomanufacturing (SNM)

-The Research Office, Incentive Programs is requesting letters of intent for the National Science Foundation (NSF) – Scalable Nanomanufacturing (SNM) 2013 program.
+The Research Office, Office for Research Development is requesting letters of intent for the National Science Foundation (NSF) – Scalable Nanomanufacturing (SNM) 2014 program.

-NSF announces a third year of a program on collaborative research and education in the area of scalable nanomanufacturing, including the long-term societal implications of the large-scale implementation of nanomanufacturing innovations.
-This program is in response to and is a component of the National Nanotechnology Initiative Signature Initiative: Sustainable Nanomanufacturing – Creating the Industries of the Future.
-Although many nanofabrication techniques have demonstrated the ability to produce relatively small quantities of nanomaterials and devices for characterization and evaluation purposes, the emphasis of this program is on research to overcome the key impediments that prevent the low cost production of useful nanomaterials, devices and systems at industrially relevant scale.
-Therefore, competitive proposals will incorporate three elements in their research plans:
+NSF announces a fourth year of a program on collaborative research and education in the area of scalable nanomanufacturing, including the long-term societal implications of the large-scale implementation of nanomanufacturing innovations.
+This program is in response to and is a component of the National Nanotechnology Initiative Signature Initiative: Sustainable Nanomanufacturing - Creating the Industries of the Future (http://www.nano.gov/node/611.)
+Although many nanofabrication techniques have demonstrated the ability to fabricate small quantities of nanomaterials, nanostructures and nanodevices for characterization and evaluation purposes, the emphasis of the scalable nanomanufacturing program is on research to overcome the key scientific and technological barriers that prevent the production of useful nanomaterials, nanostructures, devices and systems at an industrially relevant scale, reliably, and at low cost and within environmental, health and safety guidelines.
+Competitive proposals will incorporate three elements in their research plans:

-- A persuasive argument that the nanomaterials, devices or systems to be produced have or are likely to have sufficient demand to justify eventual scale-up;
+- A persuasive case that the nanomaterials, nanostructures, devices or systems to be produced have or are likely to have sufficient demand to justify eventual scale-up;

-- A clearly identified and arguably complete set of research issues that must be addressed to enable the low cost production of high quality products; and
+- A clearly identified set of research issues for science and engineering solutions that must be addressed to enable the production of high quality nano-enabled products at low cost; and

-- A compelling research plan with clear objectives to overcome the identified research issues that is supported by preliminary results relevant to scale-up.
+- A compelling research plan with clear research objectives and approaches to overcome the identified research issues.

-- Novel processes and techniques for continuous and scalable nanomanufacturing;
+- Novel scalable processes and techniques for large-area or continuous manufacturing of nano-scale structures and their assembly/integration into higher order systems;

-- Fundamental scientific research in well-defined areas that are compellingly justified as critical impediments to scale-up;
+- Fundamental scientific research in well-defined technical areas that are compellingly justified as approaches to overcome critical barriers to scale-up and integration; and

 Limit Summary: An academic institution may submit no more than one proposal on which it is the lead organization in response to this solicitation.